dtcc-platform/dtcc-builder/doc/development.md

 class `Mesh`).
 This means that pure data classes (like `Mesh`) can be kept clean with only class data and functions for data access and initialization.

+## Tips & tricks

+**Note:** If you are using Windows, you might want to make sure that Git does not convert Unix-style file endings on checkout.
+This can be accomplished by:

+    git config --global dtcc-builder.autocrlf false